Deadpool deserved an Oscar- McCarthy

 There is no clear path in this industry.
-Kevin claims he was at the right place and the right time.
+McCarthy claims he was at the right place and the right time.
 He knew he wanted to be involved in the film industry somehow.
 As a GMU student, he completed unpaid internships at a talk station while taking classes within the film program.
 The film program offered editing, videography and directing where he gained a variety of skills to prepare him.

 “We may not realize it, but the classes you think will not benefit you, will in some way.”

-At GMU, Kevin saw Just Friends in the Johnson Center.
+At GMU, McCarthy saw Just Friends in the Johnson Center.
 During the Q & A session, he gave his opinion and someone appreciated his comments.
 This sparked a new interest in critiquing films.
 He started to gain a portfolio writing reviews for different films every week while working towards his next goal to be on press lists.